ansible-middleware/ansible-middleware-workshop/instructions/6-configuring-jboss-eap.md

 This confirms the postgresql driver is installed; now exit the JBoss cli, logout from the node and go back to the ansible directory.

-## integrating with JBSC
+## Integrating with JBSC

 To be able to access our JBoss EAP clusters from the outside world we need to integrate with JBCS.
-To do this we need to update the eap_configuration.yml.j2 file.
+To do this we need to update the eap_configuration.yml.j2 file to add mod_cluster configuration.

 Add the following to the bottom of the file: